A Delta flight from Atlanta was forced to turn around and evacuate after ‘haze’ was seen in the cabin - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 (CNN) — A Delta Air Lines flight to Columbia, South Carolina, was forced to return to Hartsfield-Jackson Atlanta International Airport on Monday morning after a “haze” was observed inside the plane, according to officials.

-The plane returned to the airport around 9 a.m. after the crew reported possible smoke in the flightdeck, according to the Federal Flight Administration, which is investigating the incident.
+The plane returned to the airport around 9 a.m. after the crew reported possible smoke in the flightdeck, according to the Federal Aviation Administration, which is investigating the incident.

 The Boeing 717 aircraft, which was carrying 94 passengers, three flight attendants and two pilots, deployed slides on the runway during the evacuation, Delta told CNN.